EOSIO/eos/contracts/arisen.sudo/README.md

 warning: transaction executed locally, but may not be confirmed by the network yet
 ```

-#### 2.2.4 Execute the transaction to create the eosio.sudo account
+#### 2.2.4 Execute the transaction to create the arisen.sudo account

 When the necessary approvals are collected (in this example, with 21 block producers, at least 15 of their approvals were required), anyone can push the `arisen.msig::exec` action which executes the approved transaction.
 It makes a lot of sense for the lead block producer who proposed the transaction to also execute it (this will incur another temporary RAM cost for the deferred transaction that is generated by the arisen.msig contract).